DataDog/integrations-core/weblogic/README.md

    _**Enable in WLST**_

-   Start an edit session, navigate to the JMX directory for the domain, use `cmo.setPlatformMBeanServerUsed(true)` to enable the attribute if it is set to false.
+   Start an edit session.
+Navigate to the JMX directory for the domain and use `cmo.setPlatformMBeanServerUsed(true)` to enable the attribute if it is set to `false`.

    For example:
    ```